Blogs

 Oleria gives you full visibility in two minutes

 At Oleria, we’re solving third-party access control by starting with composite visibility.
-We built Oleria Adaptive Security, powered by Oleria’s Trustfusion platform, to connect all your identity silos across both enterprise IAM and decentralized apps.
+We built Oleria Identity Security, powered by Oleria’s Trustfusion platform, to connect all your identity silos across both enterprise IAM and decentralized apps.
 That means you’re starting with a single view of who has access to what — including external users.

-The Access Inventory feature within Oleria Adaptive Security brings all the identity data into one place to simplify third-party access management and specifically help with faster, smarter offboarding processes.
+The Access Inventory feature within Oleria Identity Security brings all the identity data into one place to simplify third-party access management and specifically help with faster, smarter offboarding processes.
 Oleria lets you pull up a specific user, users, or user group and quickly see and adjust all their access permissions.

 The Account and Group Utilization functionality target unintended and dormant access, highlight inactive users and groups.
 This helps security teams enforce least-privilege principles and guard against the risk of overprovisioning.